Ready to say goodbye to debt for good? Learn More

 How Does the FDCPA Protect Missouri Consumers?

-The FDCPA is a federal law that shields consumers from abusive, deceptive, and unfair practices by third-party debt collectors.
+The FDCPA is a federal law that protects consumers from abusive, misleading, and unfair behavior by third-party debt collectors.

 Here’s an overview of the law and who it applies to: